 Computational vector radiative transfer in 1D vertically variable atmospheres over anisotropic polarizing surfaces, and in spatially complex 3D scattering or reflecting media such as clouds, cloud/aerosol/surface systems, vegetation and rough terrain.

-Bayesian cloud and aerosol retrieval algorithms and information content analysis based on multi-pixel and/or time-domain signals.
+Bayesian cloud and aerosol retrieval algorithms and information content analysis.

 Sensor-level observation system simulation experiments (OSSEs) and retrieval uncertainty quantification (UQ).